 - Have no significant overhead in size and performance

 - Type converting operator

-- The at runtime executed dynamic_cast has some overhead.
-(Remark: The conversion has no C pedant.).
+- The runtime executed dynamic_cast has some overhead.
+(Remark: The conversion has no C pendant.).

 - A class without virtual functions is as big as a struct.